Lead generation is a critical component of business growth, and one of the most effective ways to accomplish it is through email.

 5. Can be automated

-Much like other forms of customer communication, such as chatbots, you can automate emails.
-There are many email automation frameworks to choose from, depending on the type of marketing strategy you have developed.
+As with other customer communication channels, such as chatbots, you can automate emails.
+There are many email automation software solutions to choose from, depending on the type of marketing strategy you have developed.

-Email automation works excellently in lead generation since you can reach out to a large audience regularly with little to no input once you automate the process.
+Email automation is highly effective for lead generation, as it allows you to reach a large audience regularly with little to no manual input.

 Automation adapts emails and makes targeting specific demographics much more effortless for marketing specialists.
 This approach can be instrumental in growing your brand awareness.